flutter/samples/add_to_app/flutter_module_books/README.md

 do an add-to-app Flutter integration into existing conventions.

 This application also utilizes the [Pigeon](https://pub.dev/packages/pigeon) plugin to avoid manual platform channel wiring.
-The Pigeon autogenerates the platform channel code in Dart/Java/Objective-C to allow interop using higher order functions and data classes instead of string-encoded methods and serialized primitives.
+Pigeon autogenerates the platform channel code in Dart/Java/Objective-C to allow interop using higher order functions and data classes instead of string-encoded methods and serialized primitives.